 - We use bracketed numbers in our print magazine (e.g. , , ), at the end of the sentence, after the period, unless there are several citations within the same sentence.
 These references should be provided in a References section at the end of the article.
 We also like to include the number of times a scientific reference has been cited, as well as the journal impact factor.
 If you can include this, we’d be very thankful.
-These can be found by searching for the article title on Google Scholar (number of citations), or searching for the name of the journal using your favorite search engine, and inserting the words “impact after” after the journal name.
+These can be found by searching for the article title on Semantic Scholar (number of citations), or searching for the name of the journal using your favorite search engine, and inserting the words “impact after” after the journal name.

 - Use the same font throughout the article.

 - Refrain from using quotes that are longer than 4 lines of copy.